-At the end of the Mission, the Expedition Center staff will discuss some of these ideas, but there will not be enough time to cover all of them or go into much detail.
-Teachers are encouraged to discuss these ideas with their students after returning to school.
+At the end of the Mission, the Expedition Center staff may discuss some of these ideas, but there will not be enough time to cover all of them or go into much detail.
+Teachers are encouraged to extend the conversation after returning to school.